kouYang2015/ICS_460_Team7_Project2/README.md

 <h1> ToDo List </h1>

 GUI/CMD Line
+  - [X] -s option completed (fully implemented)
+  - [ ] -t grabbed from command line but need to be implemented still
-  - [ ] -s option completed, -t and -d are grabbed from command line but need to be implemented still
+  - [ ] -d grabbed from command line but need to be implemented still

 WindowFrames (Both Client/Server)
-  - [ ] TBD NEEDS DISCUSSION OF WHAT IS TO BE DONE
+  - [X] Professor said its just the CMD windows.
+Ignore this.
+Also Frame size of 1 means we only send one packet at a time and then wait.
+If it was frame size 3, we would send 3 packets at a time and then wait.

 AckPackets
   - [ ] implement ackPackets (will it be its own class? lets discuss this)